simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 * Consider upgrading your devices to ones that support the latest WiFi standards, such as WiFi 6.
 * Check for firmware updates for your existing devices, as these updates can sometimes improve compatibility and performance.
-* If upgrading is not an option, you can try optimizing the settings on your devices, such as disabling unnecessary background processes or limiting the number of connected devices.
+* If upgrading isn't an option, you can try optimizing the settings on your devices, such as disabling unnecessary background processes or limiting the number of connected devices.

 Keep in mind that while addressing outdated devices can help improve WiFi signal strength, it may not be the only factor affecting your connection.
 It's important to consider other strategies mentioned in this article to ensure a strong and reliable WiFi signal.